 Project Dates: January 2017 - December 2017

-Why is this research important?
+Why was this research important?

-This research is partly a response to the Ministry of Education’s focus on increased use of data to undergird educational decisions and the call for academics and expert practitioners to work alongside COLs to support teachers’ and school leaders’ data literacy.
+This research was partly a response to the Ministry of Education’s focus on increased use of data to undergird educational decisions and the call for academics and expert practitioners to work alongside COLs to support teachers’ and school leaders’ data literacy.

-The project will result in:
+The project resulted in:

-- An “inventory” of NZ educators’ data literacy competencies and confidence when dealing with students’ data
+- An “inventory” of NZ educators’ data literacy competencies and confidence when dealing with students’ data,